 Cluster nodes are only accessible to cluster administrators.
 Some node metrics are very important to clusters.
 Therefore, it is the administrator’s responsibility to watch over these numbers and make sure nodes are available.
 Follow the steps below to view node status.

-Click Platform in the top left corner and select Clusters Management.
+Click Platform in the top-left corner and select Cluster Management.

 If you have enabled the multi-cluster feature with member clusters imported, you can select a specific cluster to view its nodes.
 If you have not enabled the feature, refer to the next step directly.

 Choose Cluster Nodes under Nodes, where you can see detailed information of node status.

 - Name: The node name and subnet IP address.